ALTIBASE/node-odbc-altibase/README.md

-# odbc
+# node-odbc-altibase

-An asynchronous interface for Node.js to unixODBC and its supported drivers.
+An asynchronous interface for Node.js to unixODBC and its supported drivers.(certified with Altibase)

 ---